stadium-software/workflow-steps/v2/README.md

 2. Select the "WorkflowStep" type in the *Item Type* property dropdown of the *List*
 3. Define the workflow steps
    1. title: The label shown at the top level of the step
    2. classes: A list of CSS classes attached to the step.
+Attach
-Attach one unique classname to identify the step (e.g. step1-3) and a status (e.g. pending, current or success - see [Preconfigured Statuses](#preconfigured-statuses) below)
+      1. A unique classname to identify the step (e.g. step1-3).
+This can later be used to update the step.
+      2. A status (e.g. pending, current or success - see [Workflow Step Statuses](#workflow-step-statuses) below).
    3. link: A link for the step
    4. description: Text to show in a tooltip on hover of the step
    5. steps: A set of sub-steps (the module only supports one sub-level of steps)